ShortlistShortlistedRemoved from shortlist 9

 Power & Run Time

-With a fuel capacity of 7.5 gallons, the DXGNR6500 may run for around 10 hours at 50% load with a full tank (fuel consumption around 0.75 GPH).
+The fuel capacity of 7.5 gallons allows the DXGNR6500 to operate for around 10 hours at 50% load with a full tank (fuel consumption around 0.75 GPH).

 Outlets